‘These Pits and Abysses’

 6th December 2016

 Flora Parrott, Leverhulme Artist in residence Department of Geography RHUL.

 The work in the department began with a trip to Gully Cave in Somerset during the Summer of 2016.
 The cave has been the site of research by Prof. Schreve and her team for over ten years.
 The digging process, dynamics of the excavation team and the rhythm and significance of the finds became the core material for the work developed during the residency.

-Professor Danielle Schreve (Royal Holloway University), Rachael Squire (Royal Holloway University) and Prof. Harriet Hawkins (Royal Holloway University) will present their research alongside sound works by edn hak. an interview with Pierre Schreve by filmmaker Lily Grimes, a Gordon Matta-Clark Film ‘Substrait’ 1976 and artworks by Flora Parrott and Daniel Clark.
+Professor Danielle Schreve (Royal Holloway University), Rachael Squire (Royal Holloway University) and Prof. Harriet Hawkins (Royal Holloway University) presented their research alongside sound works by edn hak. an interview with Pierre Schreve by filmmaker Lily Grimes, a Gordon Matta-Clark Film ‘Substrait’ 1976 and artworks by Flora Parrott and Daniel Clark.